richardschoen/iforgit/demo_with_pub400.md

 You can create a couple more source members using PDM, RDI or VS Code if desired.

 ### Do initial export of source to your git repository
 The ```LIBSRCEXP``` command can be used to export all current source members to a git repository and also to capture changes on a daily basis from a scheduled job if desired.

+The command will also initizalize and create a new git repository automatically during the process.

 Run the LIBSRCEXP command as follows with your library to export and commit all source members:
 ```
 LIBSRCEXP LIBRARY(USERID1)
           FILE(*ALL)